daniOrtiz11/POCServerless/README.md

 # POC Serverless-Storage

-Project that aims to demonstrate how to achieve persistence within serverless technology in a simple way.
+The aim of this project is to demonstrate how to achieve persistence within serverless technology in a simple way.
 <br/>
 The application is based on a digital wallet in which we are storing coins.
 It consists of 3 parts:
 * Interface and frontend: developed with **Golang**.